freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.Experiment.md

 ## Experiment.ReplaceStimulusId(string, string) Method

-The method which updates the id of a `Stimulus` object in `stimulusDict` collection.
+This method updates the id of a `Stimulus` object in `stimulusDict` collection.
 This method must be called when an end-user gives a `Stimulus` object a new id through an experiment design program.
 Otherwise, `stimulusDict` collection will be out of date.